 A revised full calendar of meetings is available here.

+The Assembly invited members of the public, representative groups and citizen organisations to make a submission on this topic.
 The submissions process formally opened on 3 April 2017 and closed at 5pm on 19 May 2017.

 To view submissions received on this topic, please click here.

 The recommendations were reached by ballot paper voting and follow two weekends of deliberation which focussed on long term care and independent living, income, pension provision and creating opportunities in retirement.